smaclell/smaclell.github.io/_drafts/basic-powershell-remoting.md

 Among my favourites is ``Get-EventLog``.
 It is a great way to look at messages from a remote server without ever leaving the terminal.
-This example retrieves, formats and displays the last 5 error messages:
+This example retrieves, formats and displays the last 5 error messages from the remote server "Target":

 {% highlight powershell %}
 Get-EventLog -ComputerName 'Target' -LogName 'Application' -Newest 5 -EntryType 'Error' `